-My experience working as a businesswoman, owner of an film & TV educational establishment (YAFTA), agent and psychologist, place me in a unique position to understand the implications of working in the film & TV industry and I use this viewpoint to bring originality and depth of understanding to my work as a duty of care psychologist.
+My experience working as a businesswoman, owner of an film & TV educational establishment (YAFTA), agent, psychotherapist and psychologist, place me in a unique position to understand the psychological implications of working in the film & TV industry and I use this viewpoint to bring originality and depth of understanding to my work as a duty of care psychologist.

 As a member of the British Psychological Society (BPS) Media Ethics Advisory group, I am involved in helping to develop guidelines for those working in the industry as well as advising production companies on duty of care processes.

 Using my knowledge, passion and experience in mental health, criminology, psychology and psychotherapy, I enjoy contributing on-screen, on radio and through writing columns for media publications and provide expert commentary for the likes of Stylist, BBC, Metro, The Guardian, The Telegraph and Red magazine to name but a few and I have appeared onscreen for a number of TV documentaries.

 I provide Entrepreneurial therapy to clients.
 This is a combination of mentoring and psychotherapy.
 The goals of the process are decided upon in a collaborative manner during our assessment session and we work specifically with issues which may be holding you back in your career, if it is safe to do so.
 I have delivered this therapy with a range of people including medical professionals, entrepreneurs and actors.

 You can see a full list of Media Psychologist & Psychotherapist services on the Psychologist Services page.

-Through my work as the managing director of Yorkshire Academy of Film & Television Acting (YAFTA), I have worked to actively promote diversity on screen to encourage fair representation and ethical practices within the industry.
+Through my work as the managing director of YAFTA International LTD, I have worked to actively promote diversity on screen to encourage fair representation and ethical practices within the industry.

 YAFTA is now working towards delivering arts based education within schools to support the psychological wellbeing of children.
 This will be facilitated through the exploration of emotion and interpersonal relating, in the imaginary circumstances of acting training.